open-telemetry/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-asyncio/README.rst

 The opentelemetry-instrumentation-asyncio package allows tracing asyncio applications.
-The metric for coroutine, future, is generated even if there is no setting to generate a span.
+It also includes metrics for duration and counts of coroutines and futures.
+Metrics are generated even if coroutines are not traced.

 Set the names of coroutines you want to trace.